isabella232/rtos-docs-pr.pl-pl/rtos-docs/usbx/usbx-host-stack-supplemental-2.md

 ### <a name="description"></a>Opis

-Ta funkcja przerywa odbieranie w interfejsie uniwersalnej klasy szeregowej.
+Ta funkcja zatrzymuje sygnał w interfejsie ogólnej klasy szeregowej.

 ### <a name="parameters"></a>Parametry